podlekat/js-first-project/README.md

 # js-first-project

-My first changes to the project
+My first changes to the project and second changes